Advancing Yukon’s Macmillan Pass Zinc-Lead-Silver Project

-*Disclaimer: The profile provides information which was sourced and approved by Fireweed Zinc in order to help investors learn more about the company.
+*Disclaimer: The profile provides information which was sourced and approved by Fireweed Zinc (TSXV:FWZ) in order to help investors learn more about the company.
 Fireweed Zinc is a client of the Investing News Network (INN).
 The company’s campaign fees pay for INN to create and update this profile page, to which links are placed on Investingnews.com and channel newsletters.

 The company description, investment highlights and catalysts were sourced by INN and approved by the company.
 INN does not guarantee the accuracy or thoroughness of the information contained on this page.